 It’s no wonder brands with cult status followings have been all about galactomyces.
 The Asian Journal of Beauty & Cosmetology reported that the use of galactomyces ferment filtrate helps reduce sebum, tighten enlarged pores, brighten the complexion, and reduce acne.
 Another study also showed that this power player protects against damage caused by dryness and environmental stress.

-For the most bang for your buck, you want to try COSRX’s Galactomyces 95 Whitening Power Essence.
+For the most bang for your buck, you want to try COSRX’s Galactomyces 95 Tone Balancing Essence.
 Boasting a wow-worthy 95% concentration of galactomyces, this essence brightens (not whitens) the complexion by hydrating skin and feeding it all the goodness of the fermented yeast.
 Some of your stubborn dark spots, acne scars, and hyperpigmentation may very well become a fading memory with continued use of this powerful essence.

 Known as a more affordable version of SKII’s Facial Treatment Essence, Missha’s The First Treatment Essence stars 90% fermented yeast extract and has been credited by K-beauty afficionados everywhere for bouncing their skin back to glowing health without breaking the bank.
 The proof is in the tests — this raved-about essence was clinically proven to boost collagen, decrease dead skin cells, and increase hydration by 142%.